aimmemotion/EmoVIT/README.md

 Cut the 'lavis' folder and paste it into the 'lib' folder.

 ## caption
-1. python ./emo/caption.py (to obtain image captions，select the 'path' based on the class to be processed.)
+1. python ./emo/caption.py (To obtain image captions，select the 'path' based on the class to be processed.)
-2. python ./emo/cap-anno.py (to write the attributes and captions of the image into a file，select the 'path' based on the class to be processed.)
+2. python ./emo/cap-anno.py (To write the attributes and captions of the image into a file，select the 'path' based on the class to be processed.)
-3. python ./emo/gpt4_reasoning.py or python ./emo/gpt4_conversation.py (using the above file as input data, instruct gpt4 to generate questions.)
+3. python ./emo/gpt4_reasoning.py or python ./emo/gpt4_conversation.py (Using the above file as input data, instruct gpt4 to generate questions.)
 #Remember to change the key
 #If you wish to adjust the prompt, you can go to the 'prompt' folder.
+4. python ./emo/all.py (Integrate the results of reasoning, conversation, and classification.)

 ## Train emoVIT
 - Run